sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > running on the same server or accessing a service running on a clmpletely different server.

 **Reason:**
+> Node.js provides the `net` module which allows you to create both socket server and clients that can connect to
+> the socket server.
+>
+> For secure connnections Node.js provides the `tls` module that allows you to implement secure TLS socket servers
+> and the clients.

 - Understanding Network Sockets